adrienchaton/neural_granular_synthesis/index.md

 ## Model architecture

 This figure details the complete Variational Auto-Encoder (VAE) model.
 The lower VAE encodes grain series into latent series, which are fed to the subtractive noise synthesis decoder.
 It can be conditionned with concatenation of one-hot user labels.
 The decoded grain series are overlap-add into a waveform.
 A second recurrent VAE can be trained on contiguous series of latent features, to learn structured paths in the grain space.
 Performing this temporal modeling at the down-sampled grain level efficiently accounts for the longer-term relationships while the bottom VAE ensures the quality of the local grain features.
+Waveform synthesis is optimized with a multi-scale spectrogram reconstruction objective, to account for both transient and harmonic sound features.

 &nbsp;